American Airlines extends Boeing plane flight cancellations

 In a recent interview with The Associated Press, Ed Bastian, CEO of Delta Airlines, said, “I expect it’s going to take longer than people expect” before the Max is certified to fly again.
 He said he could not venture a guess as to when that might occur.

+Delta does not fly the Boeing Max plane and has not had to contend with the flight cancellations faced by other airlines that do fly the Max.
+In late 2007, Delta was considering ordering the Max plane but ended up ordering 100 Airbus planes with an option to buy 100 more.

-The Federal Aviation Administration has said it is following a thorough process but has no timetable for when the recertification will be completed.
+Federal Aviation Administration has said it is following a thorough process but has no timetable for when the recertification will be completed.

 The Wall Street Journal reported Sunday that fixing the 737 Max’s faulty flight-control software and completing other steps to start carrying passengers will likely stretch into 2020.

-Unnamed officials at the FAA and pilot-union leaders were quoted as saying that no firm timeline has been established but one scenario anticipates the plane could return to the air in January 2020.
+Unnamed officials at the FAA and pilot-union leaders were quoted as saying that no firm timeline has been established, but one scenario anticipates the plane could return to the air in January 2020.

 AP Airlines Writer David Koenig in Dallas contributed to this report.